MatyAlfonso/MatyAlfonso/README.md

 ### Looking for my first job as Web Developer.

-💪 I'm currently learning React Native and making some MERN projects to get better as a dev.
+💪 Always learning.
+I'm currently learning React Native, TypeScript and making some projects to get better as a dev.

-🧑‍💻 I learned so many different languages ​​and tools, but I mainly use:
+🧑‍💻 I learned so many different languages and tools, but I mainly use:

 ● HTML, <br />
 ● CSS, <br />